Michael Seth Silverman: Treatment of C. difficile with fecal transplantation

 Silverman was one of the first North American physicians to use fecal transplantation in the treatment of recurrent C. difficile infection.
 He demonstrated that the procedure could be both efficacious and made simple enough for patients to do on their own at home.
 He also studies ways to try to reduce the overuse of antibiotics in the community.
 This may help reduce the incidence of C. difficile.

 Fecal microbiota transplantation plus anti-PD-1 immunotherapy in advanced melanoma: a phase I trial

 In a world-first clinical trial published in the journal Nature Medicine, a multi-centre study from Lawson Health Research Institute, the Centre hospitalier de l'Université de Montréal (CHUM) and the Jewish General Hospital (JGH) has found fecal microbiota transplants (FMT) from healthy donors are safe and show promise in improving response to immunotherapy in patients with advanced melanoma.

+Fecal microbiota transplantation research in anorexia nervosa

+In September 2026, researchers in London, Ontario, began recruiting for a clinical trial investigating oral fecal microbiota transplantation (FMT) in people with anorexia nervosa.
+The study is examining whether the capsules affect participants' gut microbiomes, nutrition and food choices.
+Silverman and Seema Nair Parvathy lead the Lawson Research Institute FMT team, which screens donors and prepares capsules for the trial.
+Elizabeth Osuch and Jeremy Burton are the study's co-leads.
+The researchers planned to recruit 20 participants and assess them using questionnaires and stool samples before and after they take the capsules.

 Treatment of metabolic disease and weight gain with fecal transplantation

 In a Canadian study where Silverman served as principal investigator, the effects of fecal transplants on liver fat in people with fatty liver disease showed changes in the recipients' guts, making the gut membrane less permeable, or "leaky."

 "This is important because one hypothesis for how an abnormal microbiome could contribute to metabolic disease and weight gain is by damaging the gut barrier that keeps toxins and pathogens from crossing into the bloodstream.
 When this occurs, it can set off a cascade of inflammation, contributing to insulin resistance, cardiovascular disease and autoimmune conditions, said Dr. Michael Silverman, the lead author of the study and the chairman of infectious diseases at Western University in Ontario", the New York Times reported.